Docker usage

 RUN moon run <project>:<task>

-If you need additional files for your commands to run successfully, you can manually use COPY
+If you need to copy additional files for your commands to run successfully, you can configure the

 Pruning extraneous files